V Rising Server Settings: Free, Paid, & Renting Servers

 Here is another way to set up your dedicated V Rising Server, and this time it is through Steam itself.
 First, go open your Steam library and type “V Rising Dedicated Server.”
 Next, install it.
 Now right-click the app, select “manage,” and then “browse local files.”

 This takes you to your server files.
-After that, you must follow the Server Settings in V Rising, which we will discuss in detail later.
+After that, you must follow the Server Settings, which we will discuss in detail later.

 Setting Up A Server Through Steam CMD (Free)